-NPDES labs may choose to maintain MDH Accreditation if they wish to but will be required to participate in the MPCA Registration Program to perform NPDES work in Minnesota.
+NPDES labs may choose to maintain MDH Accreditation if they wish to as an alternative to the MPCA Laboratory Certification Program.

-The cost of the MPCA Registration program has not yet been finalized but the goal is to keep costs as low as possible to maintain the program and will be vetted through the steering committee.
+The cost of the MPCA Certification program will be as low as possible to maintain the program and will be reviewed by the steering committee.

-Why is the MPCA getting involved in Lab Accreditation?
+Why is the MPCA getting involved in certifiying labs?

-The MPCA Registration program is being formed at the request of the NPDES lab community.
-MPCA is consolidating the permitting process into one Agency.
+The MPCA Certification Program was formed at the request of the NPDES lab community.
+MPCA is consolidating the permitting process into one agency.

-The MPCA is not the accreditation body for commercial labs.
-The MPCA Registration program is only for laboratories run by facilities that have an MPCA issued NPDES permit.
-Commercial laboratories should continue to be accredited by MDH.
+No. The MPCA Certification Program is only for laboratories run by facilities that have an MPCA-issued NPDES/SDS permit or produce water quality data for MPCA programs.
+Commercial laboratories will continue to be accredited by MDH.